angularsen/UnitsNet/README.md

 Work In Progress
 ================
+This project is still early and many units and conversions are not yet covered.
+If you are missing something, please help by contributing.

+* Add more units.
 * Not all conversions are unit tested yet.
-* Parsing and getting textual representations are not fully functional.
+* Parsing and getting textual representations not complete.
 * Document all the data structures, units and conversions.

 Want To Contribute?
 ===================
-* The documentation could need some help.
-* Add new units and conversions.
-Make sure to add unit tests for it.

 Just send a pull request and I will try my best to get it in.
+For things to do, please see Work In Progress.

+Contact me if you have any questions.